Vadim-Karpenko/CC_DynamicWrinkles_UE4/README.md

 - Connect **Self** node to the **Target** input.

     <img src="/README_ASSETS/9.png?raw=true" width="800" />
-- Open the **AnimGraph** tab and drag & drop your animation (You can use for testing the animation from the Example folder).
-If the wrinkles on the face is barely visible in the preview window, it is possible that you need to tweak settings in the Material Instance of your head.
+- Open the **AnimGraph** tab and drag the animation, or you can use the animation from the Examples folder in this repository.
+If the wrinkles on the face is barely visible in the preview window, it is possible that you need to tweak settings in the Material Instance.

     <img src="/README_ASSETS/10.png?raw=true" width="1000" />